-The main theme running through most of the Magnetism and Alloy Theory Group's research is a description of the various properties of materials via a careful account of their electronic "glue" or structure which includes spin polarisation and relativistic effects such as spin-orbit coupling.
+The Magnetism and Alloy Theory Group's research aims to describe the various properties of materials via a careful account of their electronic "glue" or structure which includes spin polarisation and relativistic effects such as spin-orbit coupling.
 This requires HPC techniques and resources such as those available at the Centre for Scientific Computing (CSC) at the University of Warwick.
 The Group studies theoretical metallic magnetism in this way and also, with the same electronic basis, a theory for the types of alloys that can form when two or more metallic elements are combined.
 A strength of the work is that it is `first principled' so that many aspects can be tested in quantitative detail by a range of experimental measurements.
 The Group collaborates with several others both nationally and internationally and participates actively in the large European electronic structure PSI-K network.
-It is engaged in a number of different projects.
-These concern the development of ab-initio electronic structure theory beyond standard DFT to include the effects of strong electron correlations and finite temperatures e.g. to rare earth and transition metal material properties.
-There are ongoing applications to rare earth-transition metal permanent magnets, spintronics, magnetic properties of heterostructures and nanoclusters, magnetocaloric and magnetic shape memory materials and also electrocaloric materials.
+Ongoing projects concern the development of ab-initio electronic structure theory beyond standard DFT to include the effects of strong electron correlations and finite temperatures e.g. to rare earth and transition metal material properties.
+Applications are being made to rare earth-transition metal permanent magnets, spintronics, magnetic properties of heterostructures and nanoclusters, magnetocaloric and magnetic shape memory materials and also electrocaloric and thermoelectric materials.

 Some recent publications from the Magnetism and Alloy Theory Group:

 Cubic MnSb: Epitaxial growth of a predicted room temperature half-metal by James D. Aldous, Christopher W. Burrows, Ana M. Sánchez, Richard Beanland, Ian Maskery, Matthew K. Bradley, Manuel dos Santos Dias, Julie B. Staunton, and Gavin R. Bell Phys.
 Rev. B 85, 060403(R) (2012).